toyoshim/iona/README.md

 ```
 The Board  has a jumper, if it's shorted then it works as a USB Stick for a computer, using the micro USB of Arduino., else it works aas a JVS for the naomi using the USB B connector.

-In JVS mode, the Naomi's USB doesn't give power to the board, use the micro USB connector or the power jumpers on the board.
+In JVS mode, the Naomi's USB doesn't give power to the board, use the micro USB connector or the power jumpers on the board (See legend on the back side of the PCB).
 You can get 5V from CN7 on the Naomi Board.
 ```
  _________________
 | 5V  5V  GND GND |   CN7